PelionIoT/nanostack-border-router/README.md

 If you use the static bootstrap mode, you need to configure a default route on the backhaul interface to properly forward packets between the backhaul and the 6LoWPAN mesh network.
 In addition to this, you need to set a backhaul prefix.
 The static mode creates a site-local IPv6 network from which packets cannot be routed outside.

 When using the autonomous mode in the 6LoWPAN ND configuration, you can set the `prefix-from-backhaul` option to `true` to use the same backhaul prefix on the mesh network side as well.
 This allows the mesh nodes to be directly connectable from the outside of the mesh network.
-In the Thread network, it is enough that `backhaul-dynamic-bootstrap` is set to true.

 For `CELL` backhaul, no configuration options for addresses are provided.
 Cellular backhaul device works always in autonomous mode and the border router learns the IPv6 prefix information from the cellular access.